alps-lab/alps-lab.github.io/index.md

 ## About Me

 I am Associate Professor and Empire Innovation Scholar in the Department of Computer Science at Stony Brook University.
-I conduct research at the intersection of machine learning, privacy and security, and aim to develop safe and trustworthy artificial intelligence (AI) technologies.
-My recent work focuses on improving AI along three major thrusts:
+I conduct research at the intersection of machine learning, security, and human-computer interaction, aiming to build <ul>a rigorous security foundation for artificial intelligence (AI)-powered systems</ul>.
+My recent work focuses on improving AI systems along three major thrusts:

 * Security Assurance -- resilient against malicious manipulations
 * Privacy Preservation -- respectful for individual privacy